 Prob 140 is not designed for remote learning.
 Nor does it contain a lot of routine plug-and-chug.
 Please attend lectures and discussion sections because those always include conversations about problem solving.
-We aim to give useful lectures and select useful exercises for the discussion sections.
-Discussion section content is designed to provide practice relevant to homework, lab, and exams.
+We aim to give useful lectures and select useful exercises for the sections.
+Section content is designed to provide practice relevant to homework, lab, and exams.
 Don’t miss out.

 Each lecture contains a lot of detailed material.
-It’s not reasonable to expect that you will simply remember it all when you start doing your homework.
-The assignments are created under the assumption that you will have read the text (yes, really) and done many of the practice problems before you attempt the assignments.
+It is not reasonable for you to expect that you will simply remember it all when you start doing your homework.
+The assignments are created under the assumption that you will have read the text (yes, really) and done many of the review problems before you attempt the assignments.
 This is standard in upper division math and stat classes.

 You will be able to follow the text much faster if you have attended lecture.
-You will be able to do your homework much faster and more independently if you have done the preparatory work beforehand.
+You will be able to do your assignments much faster and more independently if you have done the preparatory work beforehand.

-To help you select what to read and practice, there will be detailed weekly study guides.
+To help you select what to read and practice, we will provide detailed weekly preparation guides.

 The material in Prob 140 builds on itself week after week.
 Work regularly so that you don’t fall behind; don’t expect to do well by cramming right before tests.
-If there is something you don’t understand, make use of staff office hours.
+If there is something you don’t understand, make use of Piazza or staff office hours immediately.
 We’ll be there to help.